Religion in Panama

 The Metropolitan Archcathedral Basilica of Santa María la Antigua in Panama City.

 The predominant religion in Panama is Christianity, with Catholic Church being its largest denomination.
 Before the arrival of Spanish missionaries, the various ethnic groups residing in the territory of modern-day Panama practiced a multitude of faiths.

 The Panamanian constitution provides for freedom of religion, and the government generally respects this right in practice.
 The US government reported that there were no reports of societal abuses or discrimination based on religious belief or practice in 2007.

 Overview

-An official survey carried out by the government estimated in 2020 that 80.6% of the population, or 3,549,150 people, identifies itself as Roman Catholic, and 10.4 percent as evangelical Protestant, or 1,009,740.
-The Jehovah's Witnesses were the third largest congregation comprising the 1.4% of the population, followed by the Adventist Church and the Church of Jesus Christ of Latter-day Saints with the 0.6%.
-There is a Buddhist (0.4% or 18,560) and a Jewish community (0.1% or 5,240) in the country.
+An official survey carried out by the government estimated in 2015 that 63.19% of the population identifies itself as Roman Catholic and 25 percent as evangelical Protestant.
+The Jehovah's Witnesses were the third largest congregation comprising 1.4% of the population, followed by the Adventist Church and the Church of Jesus Christ of Latter-day Saints with the 0.6%.
+There is a Buddhist (0.4%) and a Jewish community (0.1%) in the country.
 The Baháʼí Faith community of Panama is estimated at 2.00% of the national population, or about 60,000 including about 10% of the Guaymí population; the Baháʼís maintain one of the world's eight Baháʼí Houses of Worship in Panama.